 Every third year, the BEI Committee will submit a recommendation to the Board of Directors regarding appointment of the award recipient.
-The award will be presented at one of the meetings of the BEI Committee and the awardee will be invited to speak to the BEI Committee on some aspect of national and international health and safety.
-Funds to support the travel for the recipient will be determined by the Board of Directors and managed through ACGIH.
+The award will be presented at one of the meetings (in-person or virtual) of the BEI Committee.
+Funds for a plaque and to support the travel for the recipient will be determined by the Board of Directors and managed through ACGIH.